Introduction to Unix

 $ let z=5 $ echo $z 5 $ let z=$z+1 $ echo $z 6 $ let z=$z + 1 # --- Spaces around + sign are bad with let -bash: let: +: syntax error: operand expected (error token is "+") $let z=z+1 # --- look Mom, no $ to read a variable. $echo $z 7

-An alternate form of let is to wrap the whole statement in double parenthesis.
+With the BASH shell, whole arithmetic expressions may be placed inside double parenthesis.
 This form is more forgiving about spaces.

 $ ((e=5)) $ echo $e 5 $ (( e = e + 3 )) $ echo $e 8 $ (( e=e+4 )) # -- spaces or no spaces, it doesn't matter $ echo $e 12